nikolio/adnotium/README.md

 The first part:

 * an html form that users would submit their comments with, for a given static site article.
-It would use vanilla js to make the http post json response using fetch, or by simple nojs http form post browser request.
+It would use vanilla js to post the json response by making a simple http post using fetch, or by a nojs http form submit post from the browser.

 The second part: